jjordanoc/azure_speech_recognition_null_safety/README.md

 # AzureSpeechRecognition

-Demonstrates how to use the AzureSpeechRecognition plugin.
+See original project by cristianbregant: https://github.com/cristianbregant/azure_speech_recognition

 ## Getting Started

 This project is a starting point for using the Azure Speech Recognition Services.

-To use this plugin you must have already create an account on the cognitive service page.
+To use this plugin you must have already created an account on the cognitive service page.

 ## Installation